-The Ethernet protocol is by far the most widely used one.
+The Ethernet protocol is by far widely used.
 Ethernet uses an access method called CSMA/CD (Carrier Sense Multiple Access/Collision Detection).
-This is a system where each computer listens to the cable before sending anything through the network.
+It is a system where each computer listens to the cable before sending anything through the network.
 If the network is clear, the computer will transmit.
 If some other nodes have already transmitted on the cable, the computer will wait and try again when the line is clear.
 Sometimes, two computers attempt to transmit at the same instant.
 A collision occurs when this happens.
 Each computer then backs off and waits a random amount of time before attempting to retransmit.
 With this access method, it is normal to have collisions.
-However, the delay caused by collisions and retransmitting is very small and does not normally effect the speed of transmission on the network.
+However, the delay caused by collisions and retransmitting is minimal and does not normally affect the speed of transmission on the network.

 The Ethernet protocol allows for linear bus, star, or tree topologies.
 Data can be transmitted over wireless access points, twisted pair, coaxial, or fiber optic cable at a speed of 10 Mbps up to 1000 Mbps.

-To allow for an increased speed of transmission, the Ethernet protocol has developed a new standard that supports 100 Mbps.
-This is commonly called Fast Ethernet.
+To increase the speed of transmission, the Ethernet protocol has been developed a new standard that supports 100 Mbps.
+It is commonly called Fast Ethernet.
 Fast Ethernet requires the application of different, more expensive network concentrators/hubs and network interface cards.
 In addition, category 5 twisted pair or fiber optic cable is necessary.
 Fast Ethernet is becoming common in schools that have been recently wired.